poemm/testnet/c_cpp_guide.md

 cd ../../cwrc20
 ```

-Check whether the command line output of `ewasmify.py` above lists only [valid Ewasm imports and exports](https://github.com/ewasm/design/blob/master/eth_interface.md).
-To troubleshoot, you may wish to also inspect `main.wasm` in its text representation, so proceed to the next step with binaryen or wabt.

-We can convert from the `.wasm` binary format to the `.wat` (or `.wast`) text format (these are equivalent formats and can be converted back-and-forth).
+The output `main_ewasmified.wasm` should be a valid Ewasm contract.
+But it should be inspected to make sure that the imports and exports meet [Ewasm requirements](https://github.com/ewasm/design/blob/master/contract_interface.md).
+We do this inspection by first converting from the `.wasm` binary format to the `.wat` text format (these are equivalent formats and can be converted back-and-forth).
 This conversion can be done with Binaryen's `wasm-dis`.

 Aside: Alternatively one can use Wabt's `wasm2wat`.
 But Binaryen's `wasm-dis` is recommended because Ewasm studio uses Binaryen internally, and Binaryen can be quirky and fail to read a `.wat` generated by another program.
 Another tip: if Binaryen's `wasm-dis` can't read the `.wasm`, try using Wabt's `wasm2wat` then `wat2wasm` before trying again with Binaryen.